 Wartburg Theological Seminary (WTS) educates graduates for leadership roles in church and society: pastors, diaconal ministers, chaplains, youth workers, missionaries, teachers, and other vocations.
 More than 90% of WTS students and graduates are members of the Evangelical Lutheran Church in America (ELCA), which has a comprehensive candidacy process with strong evaluative feedback loops between the school and its main employment organization.

-- Click here to see five years of Completion Rate information
+- Click here to see six years of Graduation Rate information

 - Click here to see five years of Placement Rate information